jing1tian/franky/README.md

     ]
 )

-# Stop the robot in cartesian velocity control mode.
+# Stop the robot in Cartesian velocity control mode.
 m_cv6 = CartesianVelocityStopMotion()
 ```

 #### Relative Dynamics Factors

-Every motion and waypoint type allows to adapt the dynamics (velocity, acceleration and jerk) by setting the respective
+Every motion and waypoint type allows for adapting the dynamics (velocity, acceleration, and jerk) by setting the respective
 `relative_dynamics_factor` parameter.
-This parameter can also be set for the robot globally as shown below or in the `robot.move` command.
+This parameter can also be set for the robot globally, as shown below, or in the `robot.move` command.
 Crucially, relative dynamics factors on different layers (robot, move command, and motion) do not override each other
 but rather get multiplied.
 Hence, a relative dynamics factor on a motion can only reduce the dynamics of the robot and never increase them.

-There is one exception to this rule and that is if any layer sets the relative dynamics factor to
+There is one exception to this rule, and that is if any layer sets the relative dynamics factor to
 `RelativeDynamicsFactor.MAX_DYNAMICS`.
 This will cause the motion to be executed with maximum velocity, acceleration, and jerk limits, independently of the
 relative dynamics factors of the other layers.
-This feature should only be used to abruptly stop the robot in case of an unexpected environment contact as executing
+This feature should only be used to abruptly stop the robot in case of an unexpected environment contact, as executing
-other motions with it is likely to lead to a discontinuity error and might be dangerous.
+Other motions with it are likely to lead to a discontinuity error and might be dangerous.

 #### Executing Motions